spookyMilly/millyscript/README.md

 ## Introduction
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-I decided to use Next version `14.2.18` for a more stable experience as there still seem to be some minor issues with next version 15.
+I decided to use Next version `15.5.13` for a more stable & safe experience as some safety issues have been found in the older versions.
-It is best used with node version `20.9.0`.
+It is best used with node version `24.13.0`.
 You can use _nvm_ (`.nvmrc`) as your version manager.

 ## Deployed on Netlify